JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 Earlier it didn't work but then i remove it and add it again.
 Then it work.

 9:02 PM :- Update the product class to title,author.
 UPLOAD TO GITHUB.

+9:05 PM :- 20220417010424_addValidationToProduct
+Add the mogration  to  .DataAccess project.Upload to github.

+10:00 PM : - Add the product controller to Areas/Admin/Controllers .Modify the code ,add the web host environment to the controller.

+10:30 PM:- Add the ProductVM model to ViewModels ,update the code.
+Install the  Microsoft.AspNetCore.Mvc.ViewFeatures in the project.

+UPLOAD TO GITHUB!